magefile/mage/site/content/compiling/_index.en.md

 ## Compiling a static binary

-If your tasks are not related to compiling Go code, it can be useful to compile a static binary which has the mage execution runtime and the tasks compiled in such that it can be run on another machine without requiring installation of dependencies.
+It can be useful to compile a static binary which has the mage execution runtime and the tasks compiled in such that it can be run on another machine without requiring any dependencies.
 To do so, pass the output path to the compile flag. like this:

 ```plain
 $ mage -compile ./static-output